 Working in Hong Kong

-Kellett School teacher salaries are amongst the most generous offered by independent schools in Hong Kong.
+Kellett School teacher salaries are amongst the most generous offered by international schools in Hong Kong.
 Personal taxation is low; currently the maximum is 17% of income.
 Accommodation expenses can be offset against tax, often reducing tax liability to as little as 8%.

 Cost of living expenses, especially accommodation, is higher than in the UK (probably on an equivalent to central London).
 Accommodation is usually in small flats within high-rise complexes.
-Some new staff decide to share, significantly reducing their rental outgoings.
+Some staff decide to share, significantly reducing their rental outgoings.